 von Wedel-Parlow, Beneficial Design Institute:

 Sustainability is about enriching the world and not only about efficiency.
-Fashion is an incredibly powerful tool – every 6th person worldwide in fashion and textiles including all stages from field to retail.
+Fashion is an incredibly powerful tool – every 6th person worldwide works in fashion and textiles including all stages from field to retail.
 If we turned all these jobs into fruitful and supportive ones, imagine how we could change the lives of all these people and their communities for the better.

 Duffy, Global Fashion Exchange:

 Poverty and environmental issues go hand in hand, as environmental damage leads to decreased food production, improper human waste disposal and shortages of vital resources.
-Shifting the paradigm and creating an infrastructure that focuses on economic security and empowerment of people will provide the foundation necessary building a healthy business model for all.
+Shifting the paradigm and creating an infrastructure that focuses on economic security and empowerment of people will provide the foundation necessary for building a healthy business model for all.

 LOCALISM